 Something to note, Chapter 7 bankruptcy stays on your credit history for 10 years from the filing date.

-Generally, Chapter 7 is chosen by individuals with few assets and lower-income.
-Also, to be eligible for Chapter 7, you are subject to a means test– which is a method to determine if someone qualifies for financial assistance.
+Generally, Chapter 7 is chosen by individuals with few assets and lower incomes.
+Also, to be eligible for Chapter 7, you are subject to a means test- which is a method to determine if someone qualifies for financial assistance.
 Chapter 7 bankruptcy is limited to the bankruptcy fillers that are experiencing the greatest hardship.
-People who don’t pass the Chapter 7 means test will be limited to filing Chapter 13 bankruptcy, which establishes a repayment plan.
+People who don’t pass the Chapter 7 means test will be limited to filing for Chapter 13 bankruptcy, which establishes a repayment plan.

 Chapter 13 Bankruptcy